DexTrac-Inc/cl_jobs/README.md

 ### Job Reapproval

-Reapprove cancelled jobs based on their feed IDs:
+Reapprove cancelled jobs based on their feed IDs or patterns:

 ```bash
 python cl_jobs_manager.py reapprove --service SERVICE --node NODE --feed-ids-file FEED_IDS_FILE [--execute]
 ```

 Options:
-- `--feed-ids-file`: Path to file containing feed IDs to reapprove (required)
+- `--feed-ids-file`: Path to file containing feed IDs or patterns to reapprove (required)
 - `--execute`: Flag to perform actual reapprovals (without this flag, runs in dry-run mode)

 Feed IDs file format:
 - Same as for the cancellation command (one ID per line recommended)
-- The command extracts all 0x addresses from each line
+- The command extracts all 0x addresses from each line as well as non-hex patterns
 - Duplicate feed IDs will be detected and reported

 Example: